gregcoward/Azure-Monitor-Workbooks/README.md

 Afterwards, apply the TS declaration, (azstream.json) to stream begin streaming telemetry data to existing Azure log analytics workspace.
 You will need to provide the workspaceID and key.

 The system metrics workbook makes use of basic AVR telemetry, (F5Telemetry_AVR_CL)  as well as TCP and HTTP profile AVR streams.
 The second two commands  create the respective profile, (TCP & HTTP).
 These profiles are in turn applied to virtual server(s).
-If you do not have virtual servers and/or do not apply them to at least one virtual server, the workbook will show missing info.
-Just an FYI.
+If you do not have virtual servers and/or do not apply them to at least one virtual server, the workbook will show some missing info; just an FYI.

 ### Direct analytics logging to the TS virtual, (created via AS3)
     modify analytics global-settings { offbox-protocol tcp offbox-tcp-addresses add { 127.0.0.1 } offbox-tcp-port 6514 use-offbox enabled }Create ltm profile tcp-analytics telemetry-tcp-analytics { collect-city enabled collect-continent enabled collect-country enabled collect-nexthop enabled collect-post-code enabled collect-region enabled collect-remote-host-ip enabled collect-remote-host-subnet enabled collected-by-server-side enabled }